squirrel-prover/squirrel-prover/documentation/sphinx/source/tutorial.rst

 When using such function symbols inside a protocol, we are effectively saying that those function symbol may be in practice instantiated by any function of the correct type.
-This is notably usefull to model a constant `ok`
+This is notably usefull to model a constant `ok`, without giving any specific concrete value to this constant.

 `ok` and `ko` are constants, and `f1` is a function that expects a message, and then return a message. `f2` is then a function symbol of arity two, and function